concourse/github-release-resource/README.md

 specified, the latest version is chosen using [semver](http://semver.org) semantics.

+Creates a file `tag` containing the tag name/version of the release being fetched.

 #### Parameters

 * `globs`: *Optional.* A list of globs for files that will be downloaded from